 Jamison Monroe, Jr.

-when a psychologist told my teenager that he would most likely live a miserable life, die young, and be a disappointment to himself, his family, and everyone he knew.
-It is a terrible feeling when you come to the realization that your child is dealing with mental health issues that you cannot fully understand.
-I know this firsthand, as I have three children who suffered with mental health and substance abuse issues.
+A psychologist told my teenager that he would most likely live a miserable life.
+He would die young, and be a disappointment to himself, his family, and everyone he knew.
+It is a terrible feeling when you come to the realization that your child is dealing with mental health issues.
+This is emphasized when you cannot fully understand.
+Furthermore, I know this firsthand.
+I have three children who suffered with mental health and substance abuse issues.

-About two years after my oldest son entered treatment, his younger brother took a large amount of hallucinogens, and ended up in a psychiatric hospital at 2:30 am on his mother’s birthday.
-A few days later, I went to the doctor’s office for a procedure.
+About two years after my oldest son entered treatment, his younger brother took a large amount of hallucinogens.
+Similarly, he ended up in a psychiatric hospital at 2:30 am on his mother’s birthday.
+In addition, a few days later, I went to the doctor’s office for a procedure.
 I remember crying all the way there.
 When the doctor asked me how I was doing, I felt as if my legs had been knocked out from under me.
-I eventually replied, “I’m not doing very well.
+Eventually, I replied, “I’m not doing very well.
 Both of my sons are messed up, and I don’t know what to do.”
 He looked at me and said, warmly, “It will be okay.”

 The sense of hope and confidence he gave me in that moment was profound.
 It hadn’t been okay for a long time.

-After an exhaustive search, we finally found a treatment program that addressed my son’s issues by treating him holistically: mind, body, and spirit.
-I believe one of the keys to his success was this integrated approach to healing, which gave him the space for awareness.
-It was in this space that my son was able to find an inner sense of self and acceptance that he’d never known before.
+After an exhaustive search, we finally found a treatment program.
+Luckily, it addressed my son’s issues.
+They treated him holistically: mind, body, and spirit.
+In my beliefs, one of the keys to a treatment’s success is integrating this approach to healing.
+Therefore, this gave him the space for awareness.
+Most of all, it was in this space my son was able to find an inner sense of self and acceptance that he’d never known before.

-Facing and working through his deepest fears in a supportive and safe environment gave my son new hope and the freedom to explore his own path forward—not what we, his parents, wanted for him, or what his recovery coaches wanted.
-This newfound independence was revolutionary for him and for us.
+Facing and working through his deepest fears in a supportive and safe environment gave my son new hope.
+Additionally, this gave him the freedom to explore his own path forward.
+Not what we, his parents, wanted for him, or what his recovery coaches wanted.
+Hence, this newfound independence was revolutionary for him and for us.

-His process of easing back into daily life began in a residential treatment facility, then progressed to lower levels of care.
+Ultimately, his process of easing back into daily life began in a residential treatment facility.
+Next, it then progressed to lower levels of care.
 This progression was extremely important.
-He went through 90 days of inpatient treatment and eight months of outpatient therapy.
-It was this level of programmatic commitment and structured living that made an enormous difference in the enduring success of his treatment.
-The long-term, holistic approach brought everything together and allowed my son to turn his life around.
+Accordingly, he went through 90 days of inpatient treatment and eight months of outpatient therapy.
+There is a level of programmatic commitment and structure in living.
+Arguably, that makes an enormous difference in the enduring success of his treatment.
+The long-term, holistic approach brought everything together.
+In addition, this allowed my son to turn his life around.

-After many years of having my children in and out of nationally recognized treatment centers, I realized that these institutions were like “recovery factories,” like “factory farms.”
-There was little to no individualization in the treatment the kids received, despite the vast differences in the issues they were facing.
-While other areas of medicine provide “personalized health care,” there was almost no personalized care in the adolescent mental health or substance abuse fields.
+I spent many years of having my children in and out of nationally recognized treatment centers.
+I realized that these institutions were like “recovery factories,” like “factory farms.”
+There was little to no individualization in the treatment the kids received.
+Despite the vast differences in the issues they were facing.
+Other areas of medicine provide “personalized health care”.
+Meanwhile, there was almost no personalized care in the adolescent mental health or substance abuse fields.

-Today, all three of my children have been in recovery for more than 10 years and are doing very well.
+Today, all three of my children have been in recovery for more than 10 years and are doing well.
 We know that what worked for us will work for others.
-Jamison and I co-founded Newport Academy because we are dedicated to helping families navigate this extremely difficult journey and come out on the other side.
-Wherever you seek treatment or help, we wish you and your family the most positive outcomes on your journey.
+Jamison and I co-founded Newport Academy because we are dedicated to helping families navigate this extremely difficult journey.
+Ultimately, we’d like you to come out on the other side.
+We wish you and your family the most positive outcomes on your journey.

 (Parent of three, all currently in recovery